smeredith/smeredith.github.io/_drafts/replace-onenote-with-github.md

 ## Notebooks, Sections, and Pages

+How you organize your notes is probably at least as important the application you choose to create them.
+OneNote is nice if you like a hierarchical organization.

 I think of a git repo as the equivalent of a OneNote notebook.
 OneNote sections can be replicated with directories, nested arbitrarily deep.
 A markdown file is the equivalent of a OneNote page.
 I don't know what to say about OneNote sub-pages: they are an odd concept.
 You can get more or less the same effect with an additional directory level.

+## Search

+Searching for text in the markdown files is easy, fast, and works well.
+Plus, I get to use regular expressions.
+And I can search the entire repo whereas the OneNote web interfaces limits me to searching the current page or the current section.

+However, OneNote will search for text within images on its pages using OCR.
+This includes images that are printouts of PDF.
+That's a win for OneNote, but this is not a very common scenario for me.
+To search for a PDF in my repo that contains some given text, I need to use an external tool.
+My file manager (Nemo) will do it fine.

 ## Text Formatting